antic-ml/LEDSnapper/README.md

 If you are forever plugging LEDs and resistors into breadboards to monitor signal output from your Arduino, then you may find this board useful.
 It plugs into your breadboard and there are 8 pins connected to 5 mm LEDs which you can use to monitor signals.
-I call it LEDSnapper, because it snaps into your breadboard.
+I call it **LEDSnapper**, because it snaps into your breadboard.

 ![Front of board](images/front-lsb.JPG)

 Top of the board.

 ![Back of board](images/back-lsb.JPG)

 Back of the board.
 5V8 means it is a 5 volt module with 8 pins.

 ![Breadboard](images/breadboard-shot.JPG)

 The board being used to test Arduino pin output.

 The module is also suitable for 5 volt circuits other than the Arduino.